-I was having a nice lunch with Chris Wand the other day.
+I was having a nice lunch with my friend Chris the other day.
 The bill came, and I laughed, it was around $40 with tip, which was more than my entire food budget for a month in college.
 I told this to Chris how I did it, and he said I should write about the process of living off of next to nothing.

 This isn’t a post that resembles a call to action.
 It is a (poor) diary of how I lived off of a $36 food budget for a month.
 One of the most humbling experiences I have ever had was shopping for two weeks worth of food with a twenty dollar bill.
 I learned to get by with some tricks.
 I was in college for this, and was deathly fearful of graduating with debt, so I did all I could to stick to my budget I earned on a 20 hour a week university job.

 Hacking your food budget is one of those things that I am surprised more people don’t do.
 My current budget is around $380/m (it was $180/m until I started training for half Ironman distance triathlons), with my favorite recipes coming from when I didn’t have the money to splurge.